ahmetbicer/ab2019_chatapp/README.md

 A simple python messaging app.
-Written in an academic IT conference.
+Written in 2019 academic IT conference.
 The interface was written using Qt.